RULES & FAQS

 A. It’s easier than you think!
 All you really need to do is show up and race!
 When you get to the track, you will pay a gate fee (varies depending on venue) for each person in your group.
-You will also pay your race entry fee and have to either show your WORCS card, or join the association in your region, which costs $40 Big Bikes/$30 Minis for a one-year membership and can be purchased at the track.
-You will receive a number that can be run at any future WORCS Race. $10 day passes can be purchased as well, you will given a temporary number on a preprinted background for the day.
-You will also have to rent or purchase a transponder.
-Transponders are available for rent for $10.00 with a $200.00 deposit.
+You will also fill out your race entry form and pay your race entry fees.
+WORCS memberships are not required and you can race as a “day pass” racer.
+(But being a WORCS member has its benefits!)
+WORCS memberships and can be purchased online only and you will receive a number that can be run at any future WORCS Race.

 Q. What safety gear is required?

 A. All riders must have a helmet, goggles, gloves, pants, long-sleeve shirt and boots that go over the ankles.
 For motorcycles and atv racers, chest protectors are not required but are recommended.
 Nerf bars are required for ATVs.
 All ATVs must have a tether cord kill switch.
 For SXS/UTV racers, the safety gear is requirements are in the rule book.

 Q. How long is each WORCS race course?

 A. This depends on the class you enter at the event.
-They vary from 30 minutes in the 50cc class to 120 minutes in the Pro Motorcycle classes.
+They vary from 30 minutes for the youth classes up to 120 minutes in the Pro classes.
 Courses vary in length from 3-10 miles.